eddytalvala/eddytalvala/README.md

 ## 📫 How to reach me:

-  - davidrale311@gmail.com
+  - akira.jun90@gmail.com
   - Discord( ddr311#4416 )

 ## 🛠 Tools that I use:

-  - Xcode
-  - SourceTree
+  - Android Studio
   - Postman
   - Figma
   - Sketch